 You are exempt from submitting a test if you have at least 30 ECTS in economics and/or mathematics from an institution within the EU/EEA.

 You have to upload all required documents in UiO's online application portal.

 You must add UiO as a recipient of your GRE test result using our institutional code 0756.
 In addition you must scan and upload a copy of your test result to the application portal.
 In order to document your GMAT result, you must order a score report to be sent online to the University of Oslo, and also scan and upload a copy of your test result to the application portal.

 - If you have completed studies outside the University of Oslo, you must upload course descriptions that contain information about the completed courses (e.g.

 Ranking of applicants

-Applicants are ranked according to their grade point average (GPA).
-Applicants who can not be estimated according to their grade point average, will be ranked based on individual assessment.
+Applicants are ranked according to their grade average in the specialization of their degree.
+Applicants who cannot be ranked according to their grade average, will be ranked on the basis of an individual assessment.

 Recognition of prior education

 If you have previous higher education, you may apply for specific recognition of this education as part of your degree.
 Education from both Norwegian and non-Norwegian higher education institutions may be recognised.
 Recognition depends upon whether the education meets the specific requirements of your degree.
-Read more about recognition of prior education at the Faculty of Social Sciences.
+Read more about recognition of prior education.